Clastify logo

 The model, not the gas in the room

 An ideal gas is a theoretical gas that follows a simplified particle model: its particles move randomly, take up no significant space, exert no intermolecular forces on one another, and collide without losing total kinetic energy.
-No real gas is perfectly ideal, but many gases get close enough to make useful predictions.
+No gas is perfectly ideal.
+Even so, many gases behave close enough to this model to make useful predictions.

 Image

 A scientific model is a simplified representation of a system that keeps the features needed for prediction and leaves out features judged to be less important.
-That last part is easy to forget.
-A model works best when we stay aware of what it leaves out.
+That last part matters.
+A model works only if we remember what it leaves out.

 Assumptions you should be able to recognize

-The ideal gas model is built on a few assumptions:
+The ideal gas model depends on a short list of assumptions:

 • Gas particles are in continuous random motion.
-They move in straight lines between collisions.
+They travel in straight lines between collisions.

 • The particles are treated as points: their own volume is negligible compared with the volume of the container.